June 12, 2014

-On September 25, NSPE endorsed the Water Resources Reform and Development Act of 2013 (H.R.
-3080).
-Introduced on September 11th by House Transportation and Infrastructure Committee Chairman Bill Shuster (R-Pa.) and Ranking Member Nick Rahall (D-W.Va), this legislation would streamline the infrastructure project delivery process and strengthen our nation's water transportation networks.
-In a letter of support to Chairman Shuster and Ranking Member Rahall, NSPE President Robert Green, P.E., F. NSPE, writes, "WRRDA would overhaul and dramatically improve the process for federal water resources development.
+On June 10 President Obama signed the Water Resources Reform Development Act (WRRDA) into law.
+The conference report was approved overwhelmingly in the Senate by a vote of 91-7 and by an even more remarkable margin of 412-4 in the House of Representatives.
+WRRDA is the first Army Corps of Engineers authorization since 2007.
+NSPE endorsed this vital legislation and sent a letter of support to the bill’s primary sponsor, Transportation and Infrastructure Committee Chairman Bill Shuster (R-PA) in September 2013.
+In the letter to Chairman Shuster, NSPE President Robert Green, P.E., F. NSPE praised WRRDA for “overhauling and dramatically improving the process for federal water resources development.
 The legislation sets hard deadlines on the time and cost of studies, consolidates or eliminates duplicative studies and concurrent reviews that can hold up projects for years, and streamlines environmental reviews.

 June 2, 2014

 On June 2, NSPE debuted its new Legislative Action Center, now powered by VoterVoice, LLC.
 This enhanced legislative platform will enable all NSPE members to quickly and easily respond to Action Alerts, look up legislators, learn about legislation NSPE is tracking and see how legislators voted on important issues.
 Visit the Legislative Action Center today and take action!